LuisMiCa/IRsmallDecoder/README.md

 I can't say that it's simple to understand how the decoders work, some of the Statechart Machines I've designed turned out to be a bit convoluted.
 But if you still would like to take a look at the statechart diagrams, they can be found here <https://github.com/LuisMiCa/IRsmallDecoder/tree/master/extras/Statecharts>.
 Please note that they may not be an exact representation of what I've effectively implemented, but they are a good starting point.

 ### No hardware specific instructions
-In order to make this library compatible with most of the Arduino boards, I didn't include any hardware specific instructions, but I did use a programming technique in which it's assumed that the microcontroller's endianness is Litle-Endian.
+In order to make this library compatible with most of the Arduino boards, I didn't include any hardware specific instructions, but I did use a programming technique in which it's assumed that the microcontroller's endianness is Little-Endian.
 On some boards you may even get a warning related to this, but it should work anyway.

 ---
 <div style="page-break-after: always;"></div>